Diophantine approximation as Cosmic Censor for Kerr-AdS black holes: Introduction

 First, in view of the lack of global hyperbolicity of asymptotically AdS spacetimes, one needs to specify additional boundary conditions at infinity (at $\mathcal I$) to guarantee well-posedness of \eqref{eq:Einstein} and \eqref{eq:wavekerr}, see \cite{FRIEDRICH1995125,fournodavlos2019initial,wellposed,warnick_massive_wave,gannot_wrochna_2020}.
 The most natural in this context are reflecting (Dirichlet) boundary conditions \cite{FRIEDRICH1995125}.
 In what follows we will assume such Dirichlet boundary conditions.
 (Refer to \cref{sec:introconjectures} and \cref{sec:intromainthm} later for remarks on more general boundary conditions.)

 We first discuss linear scalar perturbations solving \eqref{eq:wavekerr} arising from data posed on a spacelike hypersurface on asymptotically AdS black holes.
 In contrast to $\Lambda \geq 0$, where linear scalar perturbations $\psi$ decay at a polynomial ($\Lambda=0$) and exponential ($\Lambda>0$) rate, linear scalar perturbations $\psi$ of Kerr--AdS (and Reissner--Nordström--AdS) decay merely at a logarithmic rate on the exterior as proved in \cite{gustav,quasimodes}.\footnote{Recall that we restrict our attention to Kerr black holes below the Hawking--Reall bound \cite{hawking_reall} as otherwise growing modes are shown to exist \cite{dold}.} The origin of this slow decay is a stable trapping phenomenon of high-frequency waves traveling along stably trapped null geodesics which repeatedly bounce off null infinity $\mathcal I$.
-(Contrast this with the work \cite{dias2019btz,pandya2020rotating} in 2+1 dimensions.)
-For 5D asymptotically flat black holes, a similar $\log$-decay result was shown in \cite{gabriele}, which also relies on the existence of stably trapped null geodesics.
+(Contrast this with the work \cite{dias2019btz,pandya2020rotating,bhattacharjee2020mass} in 2+1 dimensions and refer to \cite{ori2} for a discussion of the Ori model for Reissner--Nordström--AdS.)
+For 5D asymptotically flat black holes, a similar $\log$-decay result was shown in \cite{benomio}, which also relies on the existence of stably trapped null geodesics.

 With the logarithmic decay on the exterior in hand, we first recall from the discussion above that in the $\Lambda \geq 0$ cases \cref{conj:linearana} is false (and, in fact, so is the fully nonlinear \cref{conj:c0}), yet at least in the $\Lambda =0$ case \cref{conj:linearanachristo} is true (and, hopefully, \cref{conj:2} as well).
 Indeed, our methods in principle also show \cref{conj:linearanachristo} for $\Lambda <0$.
 However, in view of the slower decay in the case $\Lambda <0$, one might suspect a stronger instability at the Cauchy horizon in this case.
 This raises the attractive possibility that \cref{conj:c0} and \cref{conj:linearana} might actually be \emph{true} for $\Lambda <0$, which would give a more definitive resolution to the issue of Strong Cosmic Censorship than the weaker \cref{conj:2} and \cref{conj:linearanachristo}.